ansible-collections/vmware.vmware/README.md

 ## Requirements

-The host running the tasks must have the python requirements described in [requirements.txt](./requirements.txt) Once the colelction is installed, you can install them into a python environment using pip: `pip install -r ~/.ansible/collections/ansible_collections/vmware/vmware/requirements.txt`
+The host running the tasks must have the python requirements described in [requirements.txt](./requirements.txt) Once the collection is installed, you can install them into a python environment using pip: `pip install -r ~/.ansible/collections/ansible_collections/vmware/vmware/requirements.txt`

 ### Ansible version compatibility